-Companies considering doing business in Myanmar should familiarise themselves with Australia’s autonomous sanctions relating to Myanmar, available on the DFAT website.
+Companies considering doing business in Myanmar (Burma) should familiarise themselves with Australia’s autonomous sanctions relating to Myanmar (Burma), available on the DFAT website.

-The Australian Government lifted travel and financial sanctions against Myanmar in July 2012, although an arms embargo has been maintained.
-As a consequence, Australian law currently prohibits to Myanmar:
+The Australian Government lifted travel and financial sanctions against Myanmar (Burma) in July 2012, although an arms embargo has been maintained.
+As a consequence, Australian law currently prohibits to Myanmar (Burma):

 - The supply, sale or transfer of arms and related material.